mcnulty/udi/PROTOCOL.md

 _Outputs_

-- `v`: The UDI protocol version as an unsigned integer
+- `v`: The UDI protocol version as an unsigned, 32-bit integer
-- `arch`: The architecture of the debuggee as an unsigned integer
+- `arch`: The architecture of the debuggee as an unsigned, 16-bit integer
-- `mt`: A non-zero unsigned integer if the debuggee is multithread capable
+- `mt`: `true` when the debuggee is multithread capable
-- `tid`: The tid for the initial thread as an unsigned integer
+- `tid`: The tid for the initial thread as an unsigned, 64-bit integer

 **create breakpoint**